States scale back food stamp benefits even as prices soar

 “From the middle of the month to the end of the month, people have no food,” Ballan said, her voice rising in anger.
 “This is all the governor’s fault.
 He says he loves Nebraskans, that Nebraskans are wonderful, but he’s cut off our food.”

-The demand for food banks will only grow as more states reduce their SNAP payments, which typically provide nine meals for every one meal offered by food banks, Hall said.
+The demand on food banks will only grow as more states reduce their SNAP payments, which typically provide nine meals for every one meal offered by food banks, Hall said.

 Valerie Andrews, 59, of St. Charles, Missouri, said the SNAP benefits that she and her husband rely on fell from $430 a month to $219 when Missouri ended the extra payments in August 2021.
 Andrews, who is disabled, said she tries to budget carefully and gets food regularly from a food pantry but it's difficult.